10 Tips for Exchange Students and How to be a Good one

 2. Forget the prejudices

-Prejudgment is built through media and people who have never visited the country in the past and believe to know everything.
+Prejudgment is built through media and people who have never visited the country and believe in knowing everything.

-If you will start your exchange semester with prejudices, it won’t be a good start.
 You will criticize everything without thinking for yourself first.
 Don’t base your actions on someone else’s opinions.
-You can consider other opinions however be critical about it and create your own.
+You can consider other opinions; however, be critical about them and create your own.

 3. Learn the local language

 Another tip for exchange students is to learn the local language.
-It really is a no-brainer, however, you would be surprised how many exchange students avoid learning the local language.
+It is a no-brainer; however, you would be surprised how many exchange students avoid learning the local language.

-You need to connect with the community, that’s the only way how you really get to know the country and the culture.
+You need to connect with the community; that’s the only way to get to know the country and the culture.

-If you don’t talk the language you will have some hard time to communicate because you can’t expect that everyone talks your language, you use at home.
+If you don’t speak the language, you will have a hard time communicating because you can’t expect that everyone talks your language, you use at home.

 4. Share cultural values with your host family

 Depending on the type of cultural exchange, you might be hosted by a local family.
 The host family often does not get any money for hosting you.
 The main intrinsic motivation to host exchange students is often the interest in other cultures.
-Make sure you are a good representative for your country and behave in a respectful manner.
+Make sure you are a good representative of your country and behave respectfully.

 Sharing your values with the host family can break the ice faster and lead to a great relationship.